antonkomarev/talks/engineering/php/laravel-love/PITCHME.md

 ### Prepare Reactable Model

-Implement `Reactable` contract in model which will receive reactions and use `Reactable` trait bundled out of the box.
+Implement `Reactable` contract in model which will receive reactions by using `Reactable` trait bundled out of the box.

 ```php
 use Cog\Contracts\Love\Reactable\Models\Reactable as ReactableContract;